marcozennaro/tropo_paper/paper.md

     transmitter and the receiver, or the node and the gateway using LPWAN's naming convention.
 Next the date and time when the link has been documented must be supplied.
-The output is the name of the radiosonde closest to the mid point between the two ends which has measurements available for the specific date.
+The output is the name of the radiosonde closest to the midpoint between the two ends which has measurements available for the specific date.
 To determine its location we use the IGRA database, which contains radiosonde and pilot balloon observations from over 2700 globally distributed